-Annotators were asked to provide an intent-equivalent rewriting (or \textit{counterpart}) of a given text from the AAL dataset in WME.
-The specific set of guidelines provided to annotators include: \begin{enumerate} \item Change alternative spellings (i.e. "shoulda" for "should've") \item Maintain usernames, hashtags, and URLs if present \item Ignore emojis unless speakers of WME may use them differently \item Conserve and un-censor profanity \item Avoid unnecessary changes \end{enumerate}
+Annotators were asked to provide a semantically-equivalent rewriting (or \textit{counterpart}) of a given text from the AAL dataset in WME.
+The specific set of guidelines provided to annotators were: \begin{enumerate}[noitemsep] \item Change alternative spellings (i.e., "shoulda" for "should've") \item Maintain usernames, hashtags, and URLs if present \item Ignore emojis unless speakers of WME may use them differently \item Conserve and un-censor profanity \item Avoid unnecessary changes \item Use your best judgement in special cases \end{enumerate}

 As noted, annotators had the option to label a text as "Not Interpretable" if it lacks a reasonable counterpart in WME.